OtterKring/PS_Switch-Name/README.md

 ## Making it a function

 "Nice!"
 I thought.
-If it's that easy, why not make it a funcion?
+If it's that easy, why not make it a function?
 This might come in handy more often.

 Ok, that means we need:
 * pipeline support, because we cannot assume to always get our data from the clipboard
 * error avoiding ... or error handling if you can't avoid them in advance
-* performance, because you never know, how often your function will be used
+* performance, because you never know how often your function will be used
 * people might have more names than one, so we can't just use first- and lastname.
 We cannot predict how the names should be ordered, so just reverse the whole word order.

 ### Pipeline support

-We only get pipeline support when using and advanced function, but we only need a small bit for our needs:
+We only get pipeline support when using and advanced function, but we only need a small bit of its capabilities for our needs:

 * The variable definition with pipeline support `[Parameter(ValueFromPipeline)]$Variable`
 * a `process {...}` block to work through the piped items